 If you run up your credit card balances right before filing for bankruptcy, the debt might not be wiped out by your bankruptcy.

-In general, you are not required to surrender your credit cards at your bankruptcy 341 hearing (also called the meeting of creditors).
-Depending on where you live, certain bankruptcy courts or trustees may still ask you to turn them over.
+Generally, you aren't required to surrender your credit cards to the bankruptcy trustee.
+Depending on where you live, certain bankruptcy courts or trustees might ask you to turn them over.
+Learn about filing for bankruptcy on credit cards, keeping credit cards in bankruptcy, and applying for a credit card after bankruptcy.